juzraai/cordis-projects-crawler/docs/README.md

 Please note that request time depends on both your internet connection and the speed/health of the servers.

+When you are using the MySQL export feature, you can expect additional required time for the crawl to finish.

 ## Building the project